codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 > Note that you cannot add any rules for administrators.
 Administrators by default have access to all clusters.

+#### Description of privileges

+For clusters:

+* `Create` - cluster creation requires someone to be account administrator anyway so currently this permission isn’t really necessary
+* `Read` - can only see existing allowed clusters without any ability to change them
+* `Update` - can see and edit existing allowed cluster resources (which means also perform [installation and rollbacks of Helm charts]({{site.baseurl}}/docs/new-helm/helm-best-practices/)).
+Tags are managed from account settings so this permission doesn’t apply to it currently.
+* `Delete` - cluster removal requires someone to be account administrator anyway so currently this permissions isn’t really necessary

+For pipelines:

+* `Create` - can only create create new pipelines, not see, edit (which includes tagging them) or delete them.
+This permission should also go hand in hand with additional permissions like read/edit untagged pipelines
+* `Read` - view allowed pipelines only
+* `Update` - see and edit allowed pipelines only (including tagging them)
+* `Delete` - can delete allowed pipelines only
+* `Run` - can run allowed pipelines only

 ## What to read next